Mayank0875/DSA-Problem/P20/Re-stacked Ancient Tablets/problem.md

 ## Description

-Imagine you have a large key ring where keys are numbered and originally arranged in increasing order.
-Someone spun the ring, so the sequence of key numbers is now shifted.
-For example, keys numbered [1, 2, 3, 4, 5, 6] might now appear as [4, 5, 6, 1, 2, 3].
-All key numbers on the ring are unique.
-Given this spun sequence of keys and the number of a specific key you're looking for, your task is to find the position (index) of that key on the ring.
-If the key isn't there, you should report that.

-You must write an algorithm with O(log n) runtime complexity
+An archaeologist found a stack of ancient tablets, numbered sequentially.
+They discovered the stack was "cut" at some point, and the bottom part was moved to the top, creating a rotated sorted array of tablet IDs (e.g., [1, 2, 3, 4, 5] became [4, 5, 1, 2, 3]).
+Given this array of unique IDs and a target ID, find the tablet's index in O(log n) time.
+If the tablet is not in the stack, return -1.

 ## Examples